 A exceedingly finely preserved Spinosaurus tooth, the semi-aquatic predators grasping teeth were an evolutionary killing tool of a marine specialist.
 The conical shape, although Spinosaurus has a more ovoid shape in cross-section, is similar to the crocodilians of the same habitat and age.
 Crocodilian teeth of the period having a more round form in cross-section.

 The complete and unbroken tooth of a rare and robust preservation and conservation.
 The dentin-enamel which has not suffered very much if any enamel loss in the upper crown section.
 The crown apical tip intact with lighter dentin coming through the apex point, yet this feels smooth to the touch, this an interesting study aspect.
-This is a rare tooth find, an excellent quality of preservation and morphologically a very interesting study specimen dinosaur tooth with a rich mahogany patina to the fossilised dentin-enamel. the carinae cutting edges, seen under a strong lens, still having traces of serrations in the once developing enamel. the root stock intact and complete.
-A unique tooth among many hundreds discovered only a few are of this caliber.
+This is a rare tooth find, an excellent quality of preservation and morphologically a very interesting study specimen dinosaur tooth with a rich mahogany patina to the fossilised dentin-enamel. the carinae cutting edges, seen under a strong lens, still having traces of serrations in the once developing enamel. the rootstock intact and complete.
+A unique tooth among many hundreds discovered only a few are of this calibre.

 Spinosaurus dinosaur tooth discovered in the Tegana formation, the province de Kasr-es-Souk in Kem Kem.
 This is the Northern Sahara, Morocco.
 Dating back to the Mesozoic era, early Cretaceous period, Cenomanian to Turonian stages 100 to 89 million years ago.